defoAI/defo-ads/public/terms.md

 **Last Updated: December 30, 2025**

-By using Defo Google Ads ("the Application"), you agree to the following terms:
+By using DefoAds ("the Application"), you agree to the following terms:

 ## 1. Service Description

-Defo Google Ads is a free, open-source, local-first tool for managing Google Ads campaigns.
+DefoAds is a free, open-source, local-first tool for managing Google Ads campaigns.
 All data is stored locally in your browser.

 ## 2. Data & Privacy